0xfeefee/CV/README.md

 	* see: [Time/](./docs/Time.md) for time tracking.

 ## Idea (subject to change)
+Emulate my experience making games on the home computer with GameMaker 6.

 - A tiny 2D game engine.
-- Backend agnostic.
+- Backend agnostic (Raylib, DirectX, Sokol...)
 - Very limited, like Pico-8.
-- Scripting with Lua or something else (agnostic?).
+- Scripting agnostic (Lua, Wren, C#, Python, ...)
-- Game runs on a virtual screen in 3D space (Inscryption vibes).
+- Game runs on a virtual screen in 3D space.
+- Game may affect the 3D space through a fixed set of commands?

 ## Project structure & setup
 - [bin/](./bin): build output directory.